 This is the third blog in a serieson forest livelihoods in Africa.

 Every year on the International Day of Forests, we celebrate the vital role of forests―their contribution to the air we breathe, to healthy water cycles, to soil conservation, carbon sequestration, and the provision of habitats.
 We are also reminded about the urgent need to halt deforestation, which is accounting for about 18% of global greenhouse gas emissions.

 When I was growing up in rural Nigeria in the ‘80s and ‘90s, agriculture was already a central part of my life.
 As a child, I gained farm experience working with my father, who was a veterinarian.
 My mother, a teacher, would send me off to school each day with the parting words, “Go out there and be the best amongst equals.”
 This is still the motto by which I try to live.

-This is the first blog in a series on forests and livelihoods.
+This is the second blog in a series on forest livelihoods in Africa.

 When driving through Sangha and Likouala in the northern part of the Republic of Congo, you cannot help but marvel at the vastness of the tropical forest.
 The area, nearly the size of Greece, is part of the Congo Basin, one of the most important wilderness areas left on earth.